musictheory/NilScript/README.md

 ### <a name="at-class"></a>Forward Declarations

-In older versions of oj (0.x), the compiler would compile each file separately.
+In older versions of NilScript (0.x), the compiler would compile each file separately.
 This led to situations where a [forward declaration](http://en.wikipedia.org/wiki/Forward_declaration) of a class was needed:

 ```
 @forward TheFirstClass;